edgedb/edgedb/docs/stdlib/json.rst

     ...     filter .name = 'std::bool');
     {'{"name": "std::bool", "timestamp": "2019-04-02"}'}

-JSON values can also be casted back as a scalar type.
-Casting JSON is
-symmetrical: if a scalar type can be casted back into JSON, only that particular JSON type can be casted back into that scalar.
-Some scalar types will have specific conditions:
+JSON values can also be cast back into scalars.
+Casting JSON is symmetrical: if a scalar value can be cast into JSON, a compatible JSON value can be cast into a scalar of that type.
+Some scalar types will have specific conditions for casting:

-- JSON *strings* can be casted as a :eql:type:`str` type.
-Casting :eql:type:`uuid` and :ref:`date/time types
-  <ref_std_datetime>` to JSON results in a JSON
-  string representing its original value.
-This means it is also possible to cast a JSON string back to its original type.
-The value of the string must also be properly formatted, otherwise an exception will be raised.
+- JSON strings can be cast to a :eql:type:`str` type.
+Casting :eql:type:`uuid` and :ref:`date/time <ref_std_datetime>` types to JSON results in a JSON string representing its original value.
+This means it is also possible to cast a JSON string back to those types.
+The value of the UUID or datetime string must be properly formatted to successfully cast from JSON, otherwise EdgeDB will raise an exception.
-- JSON *numbers* can be casted to any :ref:`numeric type <ref_std_numeric>`.
+- JSON numbers can be cast to any :ref:`numeric type <ref_std_numeric>`.
-- JSON *booleans* can be casted as a :eql:type:`bool`.
+- JSON booleans can be cast to a :eql:type:`bool` type.
-- Nullified JSON is special as it can be casted as an empty set or ``{}`` of :eql:type:`anytype`.
+- JSON ``null`` is unique because it can be cast to an empty set (``{}``) of any type.
-- JSON *arrays* can be casted to any valid EdgeDB array, as long as it's homogeneous and do not contain *null* as a value.
+- JSON arrays can be cast to an array, as long as it's homogeneous, does not contain ``null`` as an element of the array, and does not contain another array., as long as it's homogeneous and do not contain *null* as a value.

-A *regular* :eql:type:`tuple` is converted into a JSON array when casted as a :eql:type:`json`, unlike a *named* :eql:type:`tuple` where it is converted into a JSON *object*.
-These casts are not reversible, however, i.e. it is not possible to cast a JSON value directly into a :eql:type:`tuple`.
+A named :eql:type:`tuple` is converted into a JSON object when cast as a :eql:type:`json` unlike a standard :eql:type:`tuple` which is converted into a JSON array.
+Unlike other casts to JSON, tuple casts to JSON are *not* reversible (i.e., it is not possible to cast a JSON value directly into a :eql:type:`tuple`).

 ----------